 EL 10: Laughing Cedric is a knave and a cheat.
 He was always interested in magic and dabbled in spellcasting a bit, but lacked the discipline to make a serious go of it.
 Instead, he has become adept at snatching spells and magical abilities from those he encounters.

-For a while, this tactic worked well.
-The spells he filched allowed him to further his larcenous nature without having to work hard.
-One day, he targeted a passing individual whom he took for a wizard.
 Much to Cedric's surprise, the spell he seized was unfamiliar-and thoroughly evil.
 Terrified, he released the spell's energy without casting it.
 The "wizard" fled, disappearing into the streets.